 Tilt in Space is when the entire chair tilts on its frame, whilst the angle of the patient’s hips, knees and ankles remain the same.

 When is Tilt in Space Used?Tilt in Space can be used to redistribute pressure to offload the Ischial Tuberosities (IT's, or sometimes called 'sit bones').
 Tilting the client back whilst maintaining the angles in their hips, knees and feet can create a safe position for many clients.
 Redistributing weight through their back can reduce potential pressure ulcers, whilst creating a comfortable, stable and functional position for the user.

 An angle of 45° of tilt is often recommended for patients who are at a greater risk of pressure ulcers.
 This angle of tilt has been shown to be an effective angle for weight shift and pressure management.

 The Seating Matters Sorrento™ and Phoenix™ chairs have the option of increased tilt in space to a maximum of 45° with built-in back recline adjustment.

-Remember we have free resources on hand to help you in prescribing correct seating for your patient or loved one.
+Remember, we have free resources on hand to help you in prescribing correct seating for your patient or loved one.
 It is important to note, that the misuse of either of these features can injure a user, a caregiver, cause unwanted side-effects.
 If you are new to healthcare seating, we recommend:

-- A Free Seating Assessments.
-These assessments are carried out by your local Seating Specialist to determine how therapeutic seating can meet your care needs and advise on best practices for the use of tilt in space and recline.
+- Free Seating Assessments.
+These assessments are carried out by your local Seating Specialist to determine how clinical, therapeutic seating can meet your care needs and advise on best practices for the use of tilt in space and recline.